310mc/https-310mc.github.io-tl/source/_posts/stella_maris/epilogue.md

 {% endbubble %}

 {% bubble Kanata smilesoft %}
-yes. even this [island], that had [meteorites] fall down on its surface many times over, was able to [prosper] at one point.
+yes. even this [island], that had [meteorites] fall down on its surface many times over, was able to [prosper] gloriously at one point.

 as long as the people desire it, they can [restore] their island as many times as they like.